NCDgov/ncd-site/_posts/2019-12-19-national-council-on-disability-celebrates-able-anniversary.md

 layout: post
 title: National Council on Disability Celebrates ABLE Anniversary
 date: 2019-12-19
+excerpt: The National Council on Disability (NCD)—an independent federal agency that advises the President and Congress— today celebrates the five-year anniversary of important legislation for people with disabilities.
 policy_areas:
   - Financial Assistance & Incentives
   - Health Care